Brandeis International Business School

 The research centers and institutes at the Brandeis International Business School are as follows.

 Asper Center for Global Entrepreneurship

 The Asper Center for Global Entrepreneurship serves as Brandeis' platform to probe and understand the key trends affecting entrepreneurship across cultures and borders.
-The Center was established in 2006 by Brandeis Trustee Leonard J. Asper '86.
+The Center was established in 2006 by Brandeis IBS Board Member Leonard J. Asper '86.

 Perlmutter Institute for Global Business Leadership

 The Perlmutter Institute for Global Business Leadership, established in 2008 by Brandeis Trustee Louis ‘56 and Barbara Perlmutter, prepares students for leadership positions in the global corporation of the future or in the nonprofit sectors.
 It focuses on political economy, public/private partnerships, and practical skills as key elements in building successful global careers.

 Rosenberg Institute of Global Finance